-The Planning Team conducted a qualitative assessment combining the value of the CPRI, and summarizing the potential impact based on past occurrences, spatial extent, and subjective damage and casualty potential.
+Based on the classifications identified, the Planning Team performed its assessment to help identify issues and concerns, conducting a qualitative assessment combining the value of the CPRI, and summarizing the potential impact based on past occurrences, spatial extent, and subjective damage and casualty potential.
 Those items were categorized into the following levels:

 - Extremely Low-The occurrence and potential cost of damage to life and property is very minimal to nonexistent. - Low-Minimal potential impact.
-The occurrence and potential cost of damage to life and property is minimal. - Medium-Moderate potential impact.
+The occurrence and potential cost of damage to life and property is minimal.

+- Medium-Moderate potential impact.
 This ranking carries a moderate threat level to the general population and/or built environment.
 Here the potential damage is more isolated and less costly than a more widespread disaster. - High-Widespread potential impact.
 This ranking carries a high threat to the general population and/or built environment.
 The potential for damage is widespread.
 Hazards in this category may have occurred in the past. - Extremely High-Very widespread with catastrophic impact.